adrianviniciuscs/Animaps/README.md

 ### EN
 # Animaps
-> Animaps is a web app that permits the users to report stray animals to the local zoonoses administration.
+ Animaps is a web app that permits the users to report stray animals to the local zoonoses administration.
 To make a report, users add informations about the animal (description, address, landmark and photo) and mark the location on the map.
 The data is then provided in a dashboard for the website administrators, with a map that shows all reports.
-> Demo video [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of contents
 * [General Information](#general-information)